Geophilus flavus

 Geophilus flavus is a terrestrial, soil-dwelling, species of centipede in the Geophilidae family.
-G. flavus occurs in a range of habitats across central Europe, North America, Australia and other tropical regions.
+G. flavus occurs in a range of habitats across central Europe, North America, Australia, New Zealand and other tropical regions.
 Geophilomorph centipedes, like centipedes generally, are primary predators, hunting predominantly in underground soil burrows or above ground leaf litter.
 Their consumption behaviours are influenced by environment and seasonal factors.
 Given their lack of economic value and marginal medical significance, G.flavus remains largely understudied in mainstream research.
 Some recent studies have detailed the evolutionary development of G.flavus and Geophilidae generally, illustrating developed predatory features like forcipule venom glands.

 Description

 These centipedes are yellow and may grow up to 45 mm in length.
 They are sightless, and rely on specialised sensory organs to sense movement, humidity and light.
 Like other myriapods, they have an exoskeleton and a pair of antennae on their head and rear.
 These antennae are used to locate prey and decode olfactory and tactile stimuli.
 The males of this species have 47 to 55 pairs of legs; females have 49 to 59 leg pairs.
 The first pair of legs have small pincer-like claws called forcipules which house poison ducts.
 These forcipules allow G.flavus to grab and immobilise their prey prior to consumption.
 Young G.flavus centipedes are able to regenerate lost legs, being an epimorphic species.